JuicyJuice1100/food-blog/content/about.md

 aliases = ["about-us", "contact"]
 +++
 ## Who Are You?
 My name is Justin, but most people call me Juice.
-I am a software engineer who loves to cook, boulder, and travel.
+I am a software engineer who loves to cook, boulder, travel, and take on too many ambitious projects at the same time...

 ## What Is This?
-A personal blog where I can share recipes and personal experiences with cooking.
+A place for me to organize and share my thoughts and progress.

 ## Why Build This?
-I wanted to start sharing cooking experiences and recipes that I have created or modified and share it with others.
-I want to keep this site simple so I will only share the recipe.
-None of that extra BS.
-I may add more info and history with a recipe, but won't make you scroll through that to just get to a recipe.
+Originally, I wanted to start keeping track of my cooking journey and recipes that I have created or modified and have a place to share my progress.

+But at the same time I also started my journey in learning Japanese.
+So instead of making a food only blog I wanted to create a space where I can share my thoughts and share my journey(s) of my many at home projects.

+My hope is that having a place to put my thoughts and keep track of my progress to help me progress and actually finish some of my projects.